Board of Trustees

 The following guidelines for by-laws, rules and regulations, have been created by the Crestwood Village Board of Trustees to reduce liabilities, insure the compliance with federal and state laws, create a safe and comfortable environment for people to participate and enjoy the diverse offerings available to the resident of Crestwood Village Six.
 This pertains to only those activities or clubs that are classified as dependent of CV6.

-The Board of Trustees of Crestwood Village Six retains the rights granted to them under the law to authorize the formation of any club, organization, activity, or special activity.
-It also retains the sole right to rescind that authorization if it is for the good of the community based on just cause.
+The Board of Trustees of Crestwood Village Six retain the rights granted to them under the law to authorize the formation of any club, organization, activity, or special activity.
+It also retains the sole right to resend that authorization if it is for the good of the community based on just cause.

-It is understood that membership is open to all Crestwood Six residents (except if specifically limited for valid reason) and that certain clubs, organizations or activities are open as an inter-community endeavors and have been approved by the Board of Trustees.
+It is understood that membership is open to all Crestwood Six residents (except if specifically limited for valid reason) and that certain clubs organization or activities are open as an inter-community endeavor and has been approved by the Board of Trustees.